Craugastor omoaensis: Conservation status

-In a 2004 assessment, The International Union for the Conservation of Nature and Natural Resources (IUCN) categorised the frog as Critically Endangered on the Red List after meeting the criteria set out by the 1996 IUCN Red List of Threatened Animals.
+Craugastor omoaensis has not been sighted since the 1974 expedition that saw James Lynch collect the type specimen of the species from a small stream.
+In a 2004 assessment, the International Union for the Conservation of Nature and Natural Resources (IUCN) categorised the frog as Critically Endangered on the Red List after meeting the criteria set out by the 1996 IUCN Red List of Threatened Animals.